MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 :::image type="content" source="media/make-azd-compatible/sample-app-structure.png" alt-text="A screenshot showing the structure of the sample app.":::

-After converting this sample app to an `azd` template, the same app resembles the following:
+After converting this sample app to an `azd` template, the same app repository contains the following:

 :::image type="content" source="media/make-azd-compatible/azd-template-structure-complete.png" alt-text="A screenshot showing the completed structure of the azd template.":::